 Garlic bread provides the foundation for these delicious and absurdly-easy pizza sandwiches.
 Only got a few minutes to make dinner?
 This is what you should do.

-John and I eat pizza at least once or twice a month.
-Usually we make it ourselves, but occasionally we buy from a local pizza restaurant or cave in for Papa John’s (which was developed out of Indiana, by the way).
+Rahul and I eat pizza at least once or twice a month.
+Usually we make it ourselves, but occasionally we buy from a local pizza restaurant or cave in for Papa Rahul’s (which was developed out of Indiana, by the way).

 But French bread pizza sandwiches?
 Never even thought about that until I picked up my copy of Emeril’s Kicked-Up Sandwiches!

 One of my favorite things about Emeril’s recipe for French Bread Pizza Sandwiches is that it’s fast.
 Super fast.
 I really appreciate how flexible this dish is and that I can make it even when the dishes are piled up in the sink.
 If you’ve got a baking sheet, a skillet and a bowl or small sauce pan, you’re covered.

 My second favorite thing about this recipe – it requires you to turn ordinary, plain French bread into garlic bread.
 No complaints here.

 Here’s the bread after I hollowed it out and rubbed that gorgeous, buttery-garlic mixture on top.